syncfusion-content/javascript-docs/js/NumericTextBox/Behavior-Settings.md

 ## Persistence Support

 The **NumericTextBox** widgets provides the state maintenance support.
-You can maintain the previous changes made in the control after a page loads.
+You can maintain the previous changes made in the control after a page refresh.

 ### Configure Persistence Support